What Is InktoberWednesday 30 September 2020 - Sandra M

 You can use a range or media, including marker pens and watercolours, but keep it simple.
 After all, you are going to have to create a drawing a day!
 Try and limit yourself to white paper, black ink and one colour.
 Simplicity is key!

 If using the Prompt List, it is a good idea to include the relevant hashtag.
-For example, on day 1 you would use #day1 #ring.
+For example, on day 1 you would use #day1 #fish.

 Get Some Inspiration From Pullingers